 Employees who have been discriminated against are legally entitled to file a complaint with the Division of Labor Standards Enforcement of the California Department of Industrial Relations.

 AB 2337, signed into law on September 14, 2016, amends and expands the requirements of LAB §230.1.
-Once in effect, the amendment requires employers to provide employees with written notification of their rights under this and related laws — new employees at hiring and other employees upon request.
+The amendment requires employers to provide employees with written notification of their rights under this and related laws (new employees at hiring; other employees upon request).

 File Complaints Outside the University